-City Hall is closed to the public during this time, but we are still serving you!
+City Hall is open to the public and we look forward to serving you!

 You may contact all departments by calling (678) 597-9040 or emailing directly:

 - Building & Permitting: firstname.lastname@example.org

 - Code Enforcement: firstname.lastname@example.org